zapier/visual-builder/docs/_news/january2020.md

 **I have an integration in Early Access.
 What does this change for me?**

 Your integration is now in beta!
-You can create Zap templates, and your users no longer have to use the invite mechanism to use your integration.
+You can create Zap Templates, and your users no longer have to use the invite mechanism to use your integration.
 Woot!

 **I'm already in the partner program.
 What does this change for me?**